DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 <h5 id="q-are-there-examples-of-data-management-plans">Q: Are there examples of data management plans?</h5>
 A: The DMPTool hosts a collection of <a href="https://dmptool.org/public_plans\" target="_blank">public data management plans</a>.
 The collection contains actual plans created by DMPTool users who have opted to share their plans publicly.
 Please note that these plans have not been vetted for quality.
-Some funders provide sample plans on their websites; links to these plans are available on the [Funder Requirements page](https://dmptool.org/public_templates).
+Some funders provide sample plans on their websites; links to these plans are available on the <a href="https://dmptool.org/public_templates\" target="_blank">Funder Requirements page</a>.
 <hr>

 <h5 id="q-whats-the-difference-between-sample-and-public-data-management-plans">Q: What's the difference between “sample” and “public” data management plans?</h5>